GOLDEN LOTUS

-pop-up book, handmade paper, polyester lithography, photo polymer intaglio and letterpress, dos-à-dos binding, brocade
+pop-up book, handmade paper, lotus root, gold dust, polyester lithography, photo polymer intaglio, letterpress, dos-à-dos binding, brocade

 疼儿不疼学, 疼女不疼 脚。